-15 Spirited Facts About Bring It On
+15 Facts About Bring It On For Its 20th Anniversary

 Bring It On, Peyton Reed’s big-screen directorial debut, was a much better movie than anybody could have expected.
 So much so that, when reviewing an inferior cheerleader movie in 2009, Roger Ebert called the Kirsten Dunst starrer “the Citizen Kane of cheerleader movies.”
-In celebration of its 15th anniversary, here are 15 things you might not have known about Bring It On.
+In celebration of its 20th anniversary, here are 15 things you might not have known about Bring It On.

 Bendinger had a picture of the No Doubt frontwoman hanging over her desk while writing the script.